 - 1. Identify what AVSET is, the application's purpose and which volume coverage patterns can use it - 2.
-Identify the steps to take (both by the algorithm & the user) to ensure detection of elevated convection with AVSFT - 3.
-Identify what MESO-SAILS is, the application's purpose, and which volume coverage patterns can use it - 4.
-Identify the impacts of SAILS/MESO-SAILS use during severe convective events, including it's impact on rainfall accumulation products
+Identify the steps to take (both by the algorithm & the user) to ensure detection of elevated convection with AVSET - 3.
+Identify what SAILS is, the application's purpose, and which volume coverage patterns can use it - 4.
+Identify the impacts of SAILS use during severe convective events, including it's impact on rainfall accumulation products - 5.
+Identify what MRLE is, the application's purpose, and which volume coverage patterns can use it

-This lesson has four learning objectives.
+This lesson has five learning objectives.
 Please take a moment to review them, and advance to the next slide why you are ready to proceed.

-2. Dynamic Scanning Basics
+Dynamic Scanning Basics

-2.1 What Is Dynamic Scanning?
+What Is Dynamic Scanning?

 So, what exactly do I mean by dynamic scanning?
 Dynamic scanning describes the radar operator's ability to adjust the defined scanning strategy of a particular volume coverage pattern on a scan by scan basis, as needed.
-The WSR-88D currently has three applications that allow for dynamic scanning: AVSET, SAILS, and MESO-SAILS.
-The last two are closely related, so I will discuss them jointly.
+The WSR-88D currently has three applications that allow for dynamic scanning: AVSET, SAILS, and MRLE.
+The SAILS application may occasionally be referred to as MESO-SAILS (or the Multiple Elevation Scan Option of SAILS).
+However, we will simply refer to this capability as SAILS in this training.

 AVSET is short for Automated Volume Scan Evaluation and Termination.
 The AVSET application allows the WSR-88D to terminate a volume scan early if it doesn't detect a sufficient number of radar echoes on a particular elevation tilt aloft.
 SAILS stands for the Supplemental Adaptive Intra-Volume Low-Level Scan.
-This tool allow the radar operator to include an extra lowest level tilt in each volume scan.
-The Multiple Elevation Scan Option of SAILS, called MESO-SAILS, allows the radar operator to add up to three of these extra scans per volume scan.
+This tool allow the radar operator to include up to three supplemental lowest level tilts in each volume scan.
+The Mid-Volume Rescan of Low-Level Elevations, or MRLE, allows the radar to collect supplemental sweeps for up to the lowest 4 tilts of the volume scan.

-2.2 WSR-88D Dynamic Scanning History
+WSR-88D Dynamic Scanning History